 The first is known as static payment routing and requires the manual creation of complex routing schemes.
 Then, such a scheme will unswervingly be used to transfer each transaction to the relevant payment service provider, regardless of any occurrences.

 The second one is called dynamic payment routing and is much more agile.
 In this case, the rules used for payment allocation are dynamic, meaning they can switch in real time to adapt to changes.

 Moreover, some payment service providers enable intelligent or smart payment routing.
-Basically, it’s a solution that uses the company's transaction data to train itself to predict the best route for every single transaction in real time.
+Basically, it’s a solution that uses the company's transaction data to train itself and predict the best possible route across banks for every single transaction in real time.

 Should I use it?